pymc-devs/pytensor/doc/library/index.rst

    tensor/index
    typed_list

-.. module:: aesara
+.. module:: pytensor
    :platform: Unix, Windows
-   :synopsis: Aesara top-level import
+   :synopsis: Pytensor top-level import
 .. moduleauthor:: LISA

 There are also some top-level imports that you might find more convenient: